Quickstart: Try a cloud-based remote monitoring solution

 Choose .NET as the language.
-The Java and .NET implementations have identical features.
+The Java and .NET implementations have the same features.

 Enter a unique Solution name for your Remote Monitoring solution accelerator.
-For this quickstart, we're calling ours contoso-rm2.
+For this quickstart, we're calling ours contoso-rm.

 Select the Subscription and Region you want to use to deploy the solution accelerator.
 Typically, you choose the region closest to you.
 For this quickstart, we're using East US.
-You can choose Visual Studio Enterprise and West Europe.
-You must be a global administrator or user in the subscription.
+You can choose Visual Studio Enterprise, but you must be a global administrator or user to do so.

-Click Create Solution to begin the deployment.
+To begin your deployment, click Create Solution.
 This process takes at least five minutes to run: